BCDevOps/developer-experience/apps/artifactory/docs/Access-Provisioner-UserStories.md

 ##### Required technical features
 - [x] Artifactory has a list of commonly-used caching repos.
-- [x] Docent/Archeobot has the ability to create a service account and secret.
+- [x] Docent/Archeobot has the ability to create/delete a service account and secret.
     - [x] Cluster has ArtifactoryServiceAccount CRD
     - [x] Docent/Archeobot responds to the creation of an ArtSvcAcct resource by creating an account in Artifactory with privileges on the caching repos and creating a regular secret and pull secret in the relevant namespace with the service account's password.
     - [x] Docent/Archeobot responds to the deletion of an ArtSvcAcct resource by deleting the relevant account in Artifactory (if it exists) and the related secrets in the relevant namespace.